coryjquirk/GitDemoTest/README.md

 3. Clone the repository to your local machine.
     - e.g. `git clone git@github.com:coryjquirk/GitDemoTest.git`
     - This will only need to be done one time for this repository on this machine.
-    - This step initializes the empty repository to your machine.
+    - This step initializes the empty repo to your machine.
     - At this point, move the desired local files into the empty git directory (e.g. GitDemoTest).
-4. Add your local files to the git repository.
+4. Add your local files to the git repo.
     - `git add .`
         - [alternatively](https://git-scm.com/docs/git-add) `git add -A`
     - When this step is complete, your modified files are now staged for the commit step.